Managing Data Loss Protection (DLP) Alerts

 Environment

-• Outlook (email)
+Outlook (email)

 Email compose window with a red oval around a policy tip warning that restricted data in an attached CSV requires using an Override before sending.

 OneDrive My files list showing documents like pii_pci.docx; three rows display a red error/sync icon in the Modified column (circled).
+Excel window with a yellow policy tip banner; the 'More Options' link in the banner is circled in red.

 Document list entry for an Excel file highlighted with tooltip reading: "Contains sensitive information.
 Some commands aren't available."
+Yellow Policy Tip banner showing POLICY TIP: Policy Tip SPO-RestrictedSIT-BlockExt_Low_Vol me; 'More Options' link circled in red.

-Teams chats: Messages shared with external participants that contain restricted data may be blocked from external access.
-Clicking "What can I do?" in the Policy Tip may allow you to override and send the message.
+Messages shared with external participants that contain restricted data may be blocked from external access.
+Clicking What can I do? in the Policy Tip may allow you to override and send the message.

 Blocked message banner showing 'This message was blocked' and a circled 'What can I do?' link; below three chips display a name and two numbers.

-Microsoft 365 Copilot and Copilot Chat: Content labeled or detected as “Restricted” may be limited or blocked from processing.
+Content labeled or detected as Restricted may be limited or blocked from processing by Copilot.
 You may receive a notice that certain content cannot be used.
-No override is available.
+No override option is available for Copilot restrictions.

-Share content safely
+How to share content safely

-• Remove sensitive data before sharing externally.
+• Remove sensitive data before sharing externally whenever possible.

-What to do if you’re warned or blocked
+What to do when warned or blocked

-• Copilot: Rephrase to avoid sensitive content or use non-restricted files.
+• Copilot: Rephrase to avoid sensitive content, or use non-restricted files.

 Additional Help